DiegoDias007/DiegoDias007/README.md

 - 📝 I'm a Computer Science student at **UFPB.**

-- 🌱 I’m currently learning **Web Development and Machine Learning.**
+- 🌱 I’m currently learning **Backend Development and Machine Learning.**

 - 📫 How to reach me **diegoddias007@gmail.com**